devleaks/followthegreens/docs/index.md

 ```

 Note that boolean preferences need to be set to text value `true` or `false` in lowercase, no quote.

+Please recall that Follow the greens does not optimisation.
+It finds the shortest path, respecting constraints if possible.
+The shortest path is .. the shortest.
+It is not the path with the less turn, or the more logical path, it is the shortest.
+If the proposed path does not follow desired path, engage the path you desire,
+progress a little on that path and then, in the dialog box,
+select the «New greens» button to recompute a new path from your current position.

 # FtG Control and Monitoring